 Negligence may be defined as behaving recklessly or carelessly, and that behavior results in someone else getting hurt in a preventable accident.
 Because both federal and Massachusetts law dictate that trucks should have underride protection, when they don’t and an accident occurs, the truck driver or the trucking company may be found negligent.

 After an underride accident, two types of lawsuits may be filed:

-If the victim survived the accident but suffered serious injuries, he may file a personal injury claim.
+If the victim survived the collision but suffered serious injuries, he may file a Massachusetts personal injury claim.
 This legal action can help the victim claim compensation for medical bills, lost wages, rehabilitative costs, pain and suffering, and more.

 If you or a loved one has been involved in an underride accident, you should immediately contact a qualified Massachusetts truck accident attorney who can help with your case.
-At DiBella Law Offices, P.C., we have the experience to take underride accidents to court and give victims the best chance possible of a successful outcome.
-Call us today at (617) 870-0907 so we can start reviewing your case.
+At DiBella Law Offices, P.C., we have the experience to take underride collisions to court and give victims the best chance possible of a successful outcome.
+Call us today at (781) 262-3338 so we can start reviewing your case.